michaelgrn/LinkedinTFIDF/README.md

 # LinkedinTFIDF

-Recognizing keywords in job postings is an important part of writing relevant resumes and cover letters.
-One way to determine the relative importance of keywords in a corpus of texts is through the statistical analysus of word distribution.
+Identifying important keywords in job postings is a pivotal step towards writing applicable resumes and cover letters.
+One method to determine the importance of individual words in a corpus of texts is by calculating the term frequency -- inverse document frequency for every word in the corpus.